 Funko touches on all generations of popular culture, producing vinyl figures with likenesses to thousands of characters in hundreds of franchises.

-Franchises range from properties like Betty Boop and The Cat in the Hat all the way up to current pop culture icons like the heroes of the Marvel Cinematic Universe.
+Franchises range from properties that include Betty Boop and The Cat in the Hat all the way up to current pop culture icons such as the heroes of the Marvel Cinematic Universe.

 Rarity comes to play in the desirability of Funko figures, with some being harder to find than others.
-This rarity lends itself to higher aftermarket prices once the run of figures has ended, much like the price of Lego sets that have been discontinued tend to skyrocket if popular.
+This rarity lends itself to higher aftermarket prices once the run of figures has ended, much like the price of LEGO sets that have been discontinued tend to skyrocket.

-While you cannot buy Lego stock, there are plenty of stock options in their competitors.
+While you cannot buy LEGO stock today, there are plenty of competitor stocks available.

-As the company has produced more and more sets, and discontinued older sets, the highly sought-after kits have made a small market for themselves when you consider collectors and after-market value.
+As the company has produced more and more sets and discontinued older sets, the highly sought-after kits have made a small market for themselves.

-As the world’s largest toymaker, and certainly the most popular one, if the company is to go public you can expect stock prices to be high and only rise as Lego continues to grow and expand.
+As the world’s largest toymaker, and certainly the most popular one, if the company goes public one day, you can expect the price of shares to be remarkably high.

 - The Smartest Way to Invest $500 Right Now: It doesn’t matter if you have $500 in savings or $5 million.
 See what one of America's richest men says you need to do right now.